 - Add remaining 1 tablespoon butter (or oil) to pan and melt.
 Add the garlic; sauté for a further minute until fragrant.
 Add wine; bring to a boil scraping any browned bits off of the bottom of the pan.
 Cook until liquid almost evaporates, stirring occasionally.
 Add ¾ cup stock/broth to the pan along with the lemon juice; bring to a boil and cook for a further 3 minutes.

-- Add the remaining 3 teaspoons flour to reserved ¼ cup stock/broth, whisking well to combine.
-Pour the flour mixture into the pan, stirring through the liquid to create a sauce.
+- Mix the cornstarch (or cornflour) with the reserved ¼ cup stock/broth, whisking well to combine.
+Pour the mixture into the pan, stirring through the liquid to create a sauce.
 Cook for 1 minute or until slightly thickened.
 Remove from heat; stir capers through the sauce.
 Place the salmon fillets back into the pan, gently turning each fillet to evenly coat in the sauce.
 Sprinkle with chopped parsley and extra pepper.
 Serve immediately over rice, pasta or vegetables of choice.